Neutrino mass and leptogenesis in the non-SUSY modular $A^\prime_5$ inverse seesaw model: Lepton masses and mixing

-Figure~\ref{fig:m3io} presents the results of the parameter search for Model C in the IO scenario.
-For the modulus field and its correlations, panel (a) shows the allowed region of in its fundamental domain.
+Figure~\ref{fig:m3io} presents the results of the parameter search for model C in the IO scenario.
+For the modulus field and its correlations, Fig.~\ref{fig:m3io}(a) shows the allowed region of in its fundamental domain.
 The viable region is concentrated near the boundary $\mathrm{Re}(\tau) = 0.5$, with some points extending exactly to the boundary.
 This proximity to the boundary has implications for CP violation, as we shall see.
-Panels (b) and (c) illustrate the correlations between the imaginary part of the modulus $\mathrm{Im}(\tau)$, and two observables, the lightest neutrino mass $m_3$ and the atmospheric mixing angle $\sin^2\theta_{23}$.
+Figures~\ref{fig:m3io}(b) and~\ref{fig:m3io}(c) illustrate the correlations between the imaginary part of the modulus $\mathrm{Im}(\tau)$, and two observables, the lightest neutrino mass $m_3$ and the atmospheric mixing angle $\sin^2\theta_{23}$.
 The lightest neutrino mass is predicted to a narrow range, $m_3 \in [3.5, 4.0]$ meV, with a best-fit value of $3.875$ meV.
 The atmospheric mixing angle varies between approximately $0.53$ and $0.56$, showing a slight positive correlation with $\mathrm{Im}(\tau)$.

-Panels (d)–(f) of Fig.~\ref{fig:m3io} illustrate the role played by the real part of the modulus $\mathrm{Re}(\tau)$ in determining the CP-violating phases and the solar mixing angle.
+Figures~\ref{fig:m3io}(d)–~\ref{fig:m3io}(f) illustrate the role played by the real part of the modulus $\mathrm{Re}(\tau)$ in determining the CP-violating phases and the solar mixing angle.
 As $\mathrm{Re}(\tau)$ approaches the boundary value of $0.5$, several notable trends emerge.
-The Dirac CP phase $\delta_{\mathrm{CP}}$ (panel (e)) tends toward $\pi$, indicating the restoration of CP conservation.
+The Dirac CP phase $\delta_{\mathrm{CP}}$ (Fig.~\ref{fig:m3io}(e)) tends toward $\pi$, indicating the restoration of CP conservation.
 This is a consequence of the residual symmetry that persists at the boundary $\mathrm{Re}(\tau) = 0.5$.
-The Majorana phase $\eta_1$ (panel (d)) exhibits a similar behavior, approaching $\pi$ as $\mathrm{Re}(\tau) \to 0.5$.
-The solar mixing angle $\sin^2\theta_{12}$ (panel (f)) shows a negative correlation with $\mathrm{Re}(\tau)$, varying within the range $0.29$–$0.32$.
+The Majorana phase $\eta_1$ (Fig.~\ref{fig:m3io}(d)) exhibits a similar behavior, approaching $\pi$ as $\mathrm{Re}(\tau) \to 0.5$.
+The solar mixing angle $\sin^2\theta_{12}$ (Fig.~\ref{fig:m3io}(f)) shows a negative correlation with $\mathrm{Re}(\tau)$, varying within the range $0.29$–$0.32$.
 These correlations are a distinctive feature of modular flavor symmetry.
 The geometry of the modulus space controls the amount of CP violation, with CP being preserved exactly on the boundary of the fundamental domain.